 - Should always be interpreted in comparison to the patient's baseline and in the context of history, examination, and imaging.

-- High diagnostic utility in patients with unclear diagnosis
+- High diagnostic utility in patients with an unclear diagnosis

 |Natriuretic peptide levels in the diagnosis of heart failure |